Yes. You are an adult.

 But it’s still with you, still hurting you, and still getting in your way.

 So, no. You shouldn’t “just get over it,” or “put it behind you, move on, and forget about it.”

 Now you owe it to yourself, the kid you were, and the person you dream of being, to acknowledge the impact of your trauma and to heal well.

 Childhood trauma does real damage.
 It affects how well you trust people to live life alongside you, in ways you may not even recognize.
 Consider how your childhood trauma may be affecting your life today:

-Childhood trauma affects the way you process emotion.
+Childhood trauma affects the way you process emotions.
 You may have learned that your emotions were “bad,” uncomfortable, or unacceptable.
-Perhaps you feel that the emotions connected to your traumatic experience are shameful, or somehow perpetuated the experience.
+Perhaps you feel that the emotions connected to your traumatic experience are shameful or somehow perpetuated the experience.
 There’s a host of ways your emotions can become mixed up and disorganized, amid the manipulations of an abuser, the tragedy of sudden loss, or the shock of disaster.